elewashy/DEPI/Smart_City_Pipeline_Milestone_2/README.md

 - **Confluent Platform** - Kafka ecosystem (Schema Registry, ksqlDB)
 - **Jupyter Project** - Interactive notebooks
 - **Python Community** - kafka-python and other libraries

-### Built With ❤️ for Smart Cities

-Special thanks to the open-source community for making enterprise-grade data engineering accessible to everyone.

 ---